raganwald-deprecated/homoiconic/2010/08/wood_and_stones.md

 Eyes of Wood, Hands of Stone, Heart of Paper
 ===

 A while back, I tried to play Go.
 As I recounted in my post, [High Anxiety][anxiety], it did not go well.
 Since then, I tried to let go of myself and learn the game as others suggested.
-For starters, I purchased a few games for my iPhone and played many times.
+I played on my iPhone many times.
 That went nowhere in a certain sense: I reached a certain level and progress ceased immediately.
 I also tried going online and playing people at the bottom of the online rankings on 9x9 boards.
 I lost <u>every</u> game, no matter who I played.

 [![Really Wild Fuseki](http://github.com/raganwald/homoiconic/raw/master/2010/08/wood_and_stones/reallywild.png)][ws]

 I played with my friend on 9x9 and 13x13 boards with huge handicaps.
 Because of the disparity in our abilities, every game felt like a military retreat.
 The objective was to lose slowly enough that the game would end before she could destroy everything I had.
 If I lost too quickly, she would have more territory at the end of the game.
 If the board was larger, the game lasted longer, and therefore I needed more of a handicap so that my pace of losing would come close enough to the longer length of the game to put the outcome in doubt.

-I went along with this for a little while, but honestly the experience was unsatisfying.
-I was able to put my ego aside and accept that as a novice I am supposed to lose.
-However, there is some weird sense of aesthetics I have where I dislike the character of a game that involves an ongoing retreat.
-It rankled me that I was making terrible moves.
-I felt like playing me was tempting my friend to make moves that would normally be considered very poor, but would succeed against me by drawing me into elementary traps.
-Clearly, playing me might have social value for her, but I failed to see what our games could teach her about Go.

 **humbility**